When linear thinking hurts gay kids

 Here are three of their voices.
 As Buck Angel says: “Have the conversation, people.
 Before we have more collateral damage”.

-Warm thanks to the ten people who shared their reflections and feedback on this blog in draft form.
+Warm thanks to the people who shared feedback on this blog in draft form.

 Zucker K, Adolescents with Gender Dysphoria: Reflections on Some Contemporary Clinical and Research Issues, Arch Sexual Behavior, 2019)